sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/FilterSDK.rst

           - changed: ``AVSValue::IsFloat`` true for any 32/64 bit floating point or integer types
           - changed: ``AVSValue::IsInt`` true for any 32/64 bit integer types
-          - new: ``AVSValue::IsFloatf`` : true is AVSValue is 32 bit float or 32/64 bit integer type; same as former IsFloat
+          - new: ``AVSValue::IsFloatfStrict`` : returns true only if AVSValue is stricly 32 bit float
-          - new: ``AVSValue::IsLong`` : returns true only if AVSValue is stricly 64 bit integer
+          - new: ``AVSValue::IsLongStrict`` : returns true only if AVSValue is stricly 64 bit integer
           - new: ``AVSValue::AsLong`` : returns int64_t
           - new: ``AVSValue::AsLong(int64_t def)``
           - No change: since AsFloat return type was double --> no change, it retrieves double values as well